modernism

 About a distant, beautiful goal.

-The native of a cozy province did have a reason to say goodbye to it: after years of wandering, in 1921 he finally moved to Kharkiv, the new capital of Soviet Ukraine.
-Here he began his new life, in which he became a writer with the romantic pseudonym Khvylovy.
+The native of a cozy province did have reason to say goodbye: After years of wandering, he finally moved to Kharkiv in 1921, the new capital of Soviet Ukraine.
+Here he began his new life, in which he became a writer with the romantic pseudonym Khvyliovyi.
 He became a prominent representative of the new literary bohemia that emerged after the revolution.
 A community formed around the active, charismatic, sociable, interesting, intelligent interlocutor.
-The short, strong, black-haired man also attracted and intrigued with his less obvious features.
+The short, strong, black-haired man also attracted intrigue from his less obvious features.

-Thus, almost all memoirs about Khvylovy mention his insane intuition.
+Thus, almost all memoirs about Khvyliovyi mention his insane intuition.
 For example, he is believed to have accurately predicted the age at which the writer Arkadiy Liubchenko would die.
-They also recall the case when, at the beginning of a circus performance, Khvylovy said that he felt that an acrobat might die.
+They also recall the case when, at the beginning of a circus performance, Khvyliovyi said he felt that an acrobat might die.
 This is what allegedly happened.

 Poetry and prose.
-Khvylovy did not kill his mother
+Khvyliovyi did not kill his mother

 I’m looking at you